LDubya/OpenKeyNav/README.md

 });
 ```

-Treat the results as development guidance.
-The heuristic can produce false positives and false negatives; verify action coverage, semantics, accessible names, focus order, keyboard behavior, state communication, and visible focus manually.
+The focused heuristic can produce false positives and false negatives.
+Use its results to guide manual verification of action coverage, semantics, accessible names, focus order, keyboard behavior, state communication, and visible focus.
 Set `keyboardAccessible` to `false` for the production experience after completing that review.

 OpenKeyNav's operation layer works with the page's semantic HTML, accessible names, roles, states, and focus behavior.
 Test each complete application workflow with a keyboard, accessibility inspection tools, supported assistive technologies, and disabled users.